-Amankora has created a series of five lodges, providing a circular pilgrimage through the Himalayan Kingdom of Bhutan‘s breathtaking central and western valleys.
-The lodges are all unique and allow you to experience the best Bhutan has to offer whilst not compromising on the level of accommodation.
-Your personal guide will help you to discover and explore many of Bhutan’s lesser visited monasteries and villages, enriching your experience of the Kingdom.
+Amankora has created a series of five lodges, providing a circular pilgrimage through the Himalayan Kingdom of Bhutan‘s central and western valleys.
+The lodges are all unique and allow you to experience the best of Bhutan along with luxurious accommodation.

 Amankora Thimphu rises majestically from a blue pine forest in the steep upper reaches of the Motithang area of the Thimphu Valley, just a 2-hour drive from Paro Airport.

 The 16 suites of the property comprise of a bedroom and an adjacent lounge, with a window banquette that provides fantastic views across a landscaped courtyard, stream or pine forest.
 The spacious bathroom features a terrazzo bath, which is separated from the bedroom with a traditional bukhari.